kilometersvi/EasyProgramming/README.md

 ## docs

-### flexmethod decorator (old)
+### untypedmethod decorator (old- soon to be obsolete by flexmethod)

-check untypedmethod.md for newer flexmethod decorator
+check flexmethod.md for newer flexmethod decorator

 prevent instantiating objects for a single function call, while also avoiding overloading functions to make them compatible for both static and dynamic purposes.